top of page

 An Bille um Thacaíocht Feirmeoireachta na hÉireann

 TAIMID Ireland, a proposed initiative, addresses financial burdens on farmers and livestock demands, tackling EU policies risking a “food bubble” (EU Agricultural Outlook 2023-35).
 The Capital Acquisitions Tax Consolidation Act 2003 (Part 11) grants 90% inheritance tax relief, yet high taxes force farm sales.
 The CAP Strategic Plan 2023-2027 (€9.8 billion, down from €10.68 billion) strains incomes.
 The Agricultural and Food Supply Chain Act 2023 (Part 3) curbs unfair trading but ignores non-EU food imports.
 The Income Tax Act 1967 (Sections 45, 278) provides limited relief.
 TAIMID’s Act proposes zero taxes on farming businesses for four years, tariffs on non-EU foods, and rejection of external interference.
 This safeguards livestock markets, ensures food security, and supports farmers.
-Amending tax laws or enacting this bill is vital to strengthen Irish agriculture and avert food supply risks.
+Psalm 104 “You make grass grow for the cattle and plants for people to cultivate… that they may bring forth food from the earth,"

 Screenshot 2025-06-11 150654.jpg